Rooftoptek/node-XMLHttpRequest/README.md

 Here's how to include the module in your project and use as the browser-based XHR object.

-	var XMLHttpRequest = require("xmlhttprequest").XMLHttpRequest;
+	var XMLHttpRequest = require("xmlhttprequest-socket").XMLHttpRequest;
 	var xhr = new XMLHttpRequest();

-Note: use the lowercase string "xmlhttprequest" in your require().
+Note: use the lowercase string "xmlhttpreques-sockett" in your require().
 On case-sensitive systems (eg Linux) using uppercase letters won't work.

 ## Versions ##